astronomer/airflow-guides/guides/airflow-redshift.md

 ---

 >Note: All code in this guide can be found [in this GitHub repo](https://github.com/astronomer/cs-tutorial-redshift).
+## Setup

+To use any Redshift operators in Airflow, you will first need to install the provider package and create a connection to your Redshift cluster.
 ### Install Required pip Dependency

 Before you can use all the Airflow components for Redshift, you will need to ensure that you have the Amazon